 Dress your baby for nighttime EC by choosing clothing that can easily be moved out of the way for pottytunities.

-Another great option are baby sleep gowns, which come in colors for either girls or boys.
+Another great option are baby sleep gowns, which can be worn by either girls or boys.
 Sleep gowns have elastic at the bottom to keep them in place, but can be easily pulled up for pottytunities.
 They are much less hassle than rows of tiny buttons.

 Offer Pottytunities Before Bed & First Thing in the Morning